Bound Volume Number

 Proteins carry out many extremely efficient functions, including catalysis and biomolecule recognition.
 Underlying this efficiency is their extraordinary complexity and ability to fold into unique three-dimensional structures.
 Attempts to replicate this efficiency through de novo design have only shown moderate success, and it is unclear how modern-day proteins may have evolved.
 However, short peptides that alternate hydrophobic and hydrophilic residues can self-assemble into amyloid fibrils to achieve well-defined secondary structure.
 These aggregates may have served as a template from which the first proteins were derived.
 We designed self-assembling seven-residue peptides that are able to act as Zn2+-dependent esterases.
 Zn2+ acts to both help induce fibril formation and to serve as a metal cofactor to catalyze acyl ester hydrolysis.
 Furthermore, we developed a second set of peptides to recognize a target molecule with moderate specificity.
 The ability of this simple system to catalyze a chemical reaction and exhibit biomolecule recognition suggests that similar peptide aggregates may have been evolutionary precursors to modern-day proteins.
 Additionally, the ability to use a minimalistic design approach to generate functional fibrils could have implications for the development of simple nanostructured biomaterials.
 By using an alternating hydrophobic/hydrophilic template, novel functionality can be introduced into simple peptide aggregates.

 Smith, Tyler, "Using Simple Self-Assembling Peptides to Attain Novel Protein-Like Functions" (2016).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 931.

 Creative Commons License